The International Arbitration Review: Vietnam

 Supreme People's Court's draft resolution regarding adopting a uniform approach in considering petitions for the recognition and enforcement of foreign arbitral awards

-In an effort to overcome the uneven and inconsistent enforcement of foreign arbitral awards under the New York Convention in Vietnam, which is largely due to courts around the country not having the same level of experience in dealing with enforcement issues, the Judicial Council of the Supreme People's Court, consisting of all the judges of the Supreme People's Court, is currently working on a comprehensive resolution aimed at providing uniform guidelines for Vietnamese courts to apply in considering the recognition and enforcement of foreign arbitral awards in Vietnam.
+As reported in last year's edition, in an effort to overcome the uneven and inconsistent enforcement of foreign arbitral awards under the New York Convention in Vietnam, which is largely because of courts around the country not having the same level of experience in dealing with enforcement issues, the Judicial Council of the Supreme People's Court, consisting of all the judges of the Supreme People's Court, was working on a comprehensive resolution aimed at providing uniform guidelines for Vietnamese courts to apply in considering the recognition and enforcement of foreign arbitral awards in Vietnam.
 In late 2019, the Judicial Council circulated a draft resolution and invited comments and recommendations from the arbitration community in Vietnam.

 ii Arbitration developments in local courts